-2.6.4 Sample Weight (PERWT99F)
+2.7.5 Sample Weight (PERWT02F)

-2.6.4.1 Overview
+2.7.5.1 Overview

-There is a single full year person-level weight (PERWT99F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was inscope during 1999.
+There is a single full year person-level weight (PERWT02F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was inscope during 2002.
 A key person either was a member of an NHIS household at the time of the NHIS interview, or became a member of such a household after being out-of-scope at the time of the NHIS (examples of the latter situation include newborns and persons returning from military service, an institution, or living outside the United States).
 A person is in-scope whenever he or she is a member of the civilian noninstitutionalized portion of the U.S. population.

-2.6.4.2 Details on Person Weights Construction
+2.7.5.2 Details on Person Weights Construction

-The person-level weight PERWT99F was developed in three stages.
-A person level weight for

-Panel 4 was created, including both an adjustment for nonresponse over time and poststratification, controlling to Current Population Survey (CPS) population estimates based on five variables.
+The person-level weight PERWT02F was developed in several stages.
+Person-level weights for Panels 6 and 7 were created separately.
+The weighting process for each panel included an adjustment for nonresponse over time and poststratification.
+Poststratification was achieved by controlling to Current Population Survey (CPS) population estimates based on five variables.
 Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Then a person level weight for Panel 3 was created, again including an adjustment for nonresponse over time and poststratification, again controlling to CPS population estimates based on the same five variables.
-When poverty status information derived from income variables became available, a 1999 composite weight was formed from the Panel 3 and Panel 4 weights by multiplying the Panel weights by .5.
-Then a final poststratification was done on this composite weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.
+A 2002 composite weight was then formed by multiplying each panel weight by .5 and then poststratifying the resulting weight to the same set of CPS-based control totals.
+When poverty status information derived from income variables became available, a final poststratification was done on the resulting weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.

-2.6.4.3 MEPS Panel 3 Weight
+2.7.5.3 MEPS Panel 6 Weight

-The person level weight for MEPS Panel 3 was developed using the 1998 full year weight for an individual as a "base" weight for survey participants present in 1998.
-For key, in-scope respondents who joined a RU some time in 1999 after being out of scope in 1998, the 1998 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 1999.
-These control figures were derived by scaling back the population totals obtained from the March 1999 CPS to reflect the December, 1999 CPS estimated population distribution across age and sex categories as of December, 1999.
-Variables used in the establishment of person level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex, and age.
-Overall, the weighted population estimate for the civilian, noninstitutionalized population on December 31, 1999 is 273,003,778.
-Key, responding persons not in-scope on December 31, 1999 but in-scope earlier in the year retained, as their final Panel 3 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 6 was developed using the 2001 full year weight for an individual as a "base" weight for survey participants present in 2001.
+For key, in-scope respondents who joined an RU some time in 2002 after being out-of-scope in 2001, the 2001 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2002.
+These control figures were derived by scaling back the population totals obtained from the March 2002 CPS to reflect the December 2002.
+Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
+Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2002 is 284,568,843.
+Key, responding persons not in-scope on December 31, 2002 but in-scope earlier in the year retained, as their final Panel 6 weight, the weight after the nonresponse adjustment.

-2.6.4.4 MEPS Panel 4 Weight
+2.7.5.4 MEPS Panel 7 Weight